SvOlli/sorbus/README.md

   - the PCB design is in the folder pcb
     - the Raspberry Pi Pico clone is found under the term "Purple PR2040" on AliExpress and other sites
+    - the clone is used because all GPIOs of the RP2040 are required
   - the 65C02 source code to run on the target is at src/65c02
     - compiling requires the [cc65](https://cc65.github.io/), which
       needs to be preinstalled.